 - The sailing duration may vary and is dependant on weather conditions.

-Late arrivals (within five minutes of the scheduled sailing time) may result in non-boarding of the vessel and payment may not be refunded.
+Unfortunately, late arrivals may result in non-boarding of the vessel and payment may not be refunded.